vbergeron/spark-compiletime/README.md

 - Prevents errors before your code even runs!

 :warning: Like schema definition, only raw litteral string are supported for now.
-:warning: SQL Functions are not yet supported due to some cryptic bugs

 ```scala
 val df = spark.sql(domain.sql("select * from user join post on (user.name = post.author)"))